yanhuojunjun/SYSU_LANG/README.md

 #### (1) Lexical Analysis

 Write regular expressions and use ANTLR to perform lexical analysis, converting the input code into tokens.
-This part achieves the same results as Clang‘s lexical analysis.
+This part achieves the same results as Clang's lexical analysis.
 The core code logic is implemented in `task/1/antlr`.

 #### (2) Syntax Analysis and Semantic Analysis